thounny/DAY_026/README.md

 ### Inspiration from Modern Interactive Design

 This interactive media display effect was inspired by award-winning designs that use click-triggered animations to engage users, particularly the **SavoirFaire** site, which won **Site of the Day** on **Awwwards**.
 Inspired by their visually captivating approach, I aimed to create a similar experience where GIFs and images appear at the click position, giving users an interactive and dynamic visual experience.

+Check their site here: [SavoirFaire](https://www.savoirfaire.nyc/)

 ---